Sirrah91/Asteroid-spectra/README.md

 ### **Steps to Train a Model**

 1. Modify the configuration in `./modules/NN_config_composition.py` as needed.
-2. Write a function to read your dataset.
+2. Load your data, apply interpolation and normalisation, and resave it as a `.npz` file.
-3. Include interpolation steps (lines 69--72 in `./modules/NN_data.py`).
+3. Update the filename in `main_composition.py`.
 4. Run `main_composition.py`.

 ---